PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraMultiFarmer.md

 This program can be used to farm both items and Pokémon from a raid.
 By using pre-programmed moves, it can also be used to farm herbs from higher level raids.

+Starting from version 0.30.x, you can auto-host the remaining raid slots online for others join.
+Thus this program is effectively a multi-Switch version of the [regular Auto Host](AutoHost.md):

+ - When auto-hosting for other people (either locally or online), this program has full feature parity with the [regular Auto Host](AutoHost.md).
+This includes bans, join tracking, and kill switch.
+- If you are self-farming with fewer than 4 Switches, you can throw it on live-hosting to share the remaining spots with others.
+For harder raids, this could make it faster if having other players help you win faster.
+- For raids that are too difficult to auto-host with one player, you can now put multiple Switches on it with full move selection.
+Most raids are probably winnable with 2 carefully programmed hosts assuming all the joiners go idle.

 <img src="images/TeraMultiFarmer-0.png">